allpassportstamps/allpassportstamps.github.io/_posts/2022-12-27-Jamaican-Patties.md

 ![holiday_food]({{site.baseurl}}/assets/img/jamaica/holiday_food.jpeg){:width="28%"}![sugar_cane]({{site.baseurl}}/assets/img/jamaica/sugar_cane.jpeg){:width="28%"}

-This fried dough is called a "festival," and it's sweet with a taste of cinnamon.
-Sugar canes are also very popular in the heat.
+This fried dough is called a "festival," and it's sweet with some cinnamon flavors.
+Sugar canes are also very popular in the island heat.

 ### The Hip Strip